Mike Frisbie, Director and City Engineer

 Right of Way regulates street and sidewalk closures, permits and utility construction activities.

-Street Operations - East – Richard Martinez, Operations Manager
+Street Operations - East – Roland Mata, Operations Manager

 Street Operations - East is responsible for the maintenance and repair of City street, bridge and alley infrastructure.
 This includes response to community concerns, such as pothole and base and pavement repairs.

-Street Operations - West – Rolando Mata, Operations Manager
+Street Operations - West – Frank Orta, Operations Manager

 Street Operations - West is responsible for the maintenance and repair of City street, bridge and alley infrastructure.
 This includes response to community concerns, such as pothole and base and pavement repairs.